paul00002/Epicode/README.md

 Epicode
 # Epicode

-This is a repository where I post the various exercises from the Epicode course that began on 9/18/2023
+This is a repository where I post the various exercises from the Epicode course.

                            ____
                         ,;|||||\                       _________